Luminaid Packlite Max USB… One of Kind Lamp For the Outdoors

 So Light It Can Blow Around

 The Packlite Max USB is very light at 8.5 ounces, and shaped like a square beach ball.
 In windy conditions it can get blown right off the table.
 If you flip it over, so the heavy side is down, it definitely helps anchor it.
 Whatever you do, don’t let it get away from you on the lake.
 It floats and will blow halfway across the lake.

 A beacon in a sea of camp lanterns!
 Sorry, I couldn’t resist another pun.
 Powerful, rechargeable, lightweight, packable, waterproof and inflatable.
 There’s nothing like it on the market and once you use it, you will realize why it’s gotten so popular with paddlers, fisherman and boaters.

 Other New Products from Luminaid

-Since the launch of their first Packlite lantern, Luminaid has come out with bigger and better lights with more features and more power.
-Their newest model, the Packlite Max 2 in 1 Phone Charger, adds the ability to charge not only the light but also your smartphone to 100%.
+Since the launch of their first Packlite lantern, Luminaid has come out with bigger and better lights with more features and more power in their newest model, the Packlite Titan 2 in 1 Phone Charger.